 Vaccine for Recurrent Urinary Tract Infections

 Sequoia is developing a vaccine to reduce the recurrences of Urinary Tract Infections (UTI).
-Sequoia is completing its first clinical study in women with and without a history of recurrent UTI.
-The vaccine is highly immunogenic and generally safe.
-Initial data suggests that the vaccine may indeed reduce the recurrences of UTI.
-Based on these positive results, the vaccine is proceeding to its next human trial.
+Sequoia has completed its first clinical study in women with and without a history of recurrent UTI.
+In this study, Sequoia's investigational vaccine was highly immunogenic and well tolerated.
+In addition, it appears that the vaccine may indeed reduce the frequency of UTI.
+These preliminary results are from an uncontrolled Phase 1 clinical trial that enrolled 67 women ages 21 to 64.
+Of the 67 women enrolled, 30 had a 2-year documented history of recurrent UTI.
+Based on these positive Phase 1 results, the vaccine is proceeding to its next human trial.

 Sequoia’s vaccine consists of the FimH bacterial adhesin protein and a new adjuvant.
 There is extensive evidence from more than a dozen laboratories indicating that FimH is essential for E. coli to colonize the bladders of mice and monkeys, and that it enables the formation of intracellular biofilms in bladders.
 Moreover, immunization against FimH in a chronic UTI model dramatically reduces the persistence of E. coli in the bladders of mice.
 In these chronic UTI experiments, mice first developed a persistent E. coli bladder infection.
 They were then immunized against FimH, and a statistically significant reduction in colonized bladders occurred compared to the control group.
 Therefore, preclinical research overwhelming supports immunizing recurrent UTI patients against FimH.